Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Theka for Ara Choutaal

-The basic theka for Ara Choutaal 14 Beats is as follows, presented in four rows for clarity:
+The basic theka for Ara Choutaal is as follows, with each division in its own row for mobile-friendly viewing:

 1 | 2 | ||